I’m going to preface today’s blog post. The way I preface most conversations that I have with clients about the various components of a human diet.

 Your kidneys though, actually run at about 400% capacity, so they’re actually really really effective organs at what they do; That’s also why you can live with just one of them.

-Often, the only way a lot of muscle mass wanting dudes, can meet their 1 gram per pound of body weight requirements without feeling like a stuffed turkey, is to use some liquid supplementation (because liquids digest more quickly).
+The only way a lot of muscle mass wanting dudes, can meet their 1 gram per pound of body weight requirements is to use some liquid supplementation (because liquids digest more quickly).
+At least without feeling like a stuffed turkey.

 Seriously, if you’re a 200 lbs male, try eating your bodyweight in grams of complete protein without a supplement.
 It’s really tough to do.